AsWaM/homeassistant/README.md

  ```
 ## Customizations
 They are mostly used to force the icon in the lovelace ui and/or in the picture elements cards, and to give them a friendlier name
+All this can be found in the dedicated file [customize.yaml](customize.yaml)

 ```
 climate.salon:
   icon: mdi:radiator